ThomasQuinnKelly/bip-reference-person/docs/database-config-usage.md

 * Recommendation for in-memory database is the spring default [H2 Database](https://www.h2database.com/html/main.html).

 * If a local external database is required, teams can select which to use.
 Consider using a docker image of the desired local database (postgres, oracle, etc).
-Examples of acquiring and starting/stopping a postgres docker image:
+The two bullets below show and example of acquiring and starting/stopping a postgres docker image:

 	* acquire and start postgres docker instance: `docker run --rm --name bip-postgres -p 127.0.0.1:5432:5432/tcp -e POSTGRES_PASSWORD=password -d postgres:latest`